nodejs/docs/GOVERNANCE.md

 Membership may be extended by current WG members to individuals who have made contributions to documentation in the Node or JavaScript communities who **have expressed interest in membership**.
-Candidates for membership will be approved or denied by existing WG members use the [Consensus Seeking Process][consensus] process below.
+Candidates for membership will be approved or denied by existing WG members using the [Consensus Seeking Process][consensus] process below.
 Individuals may express interest publicly on the [sign-up issue][sign-up] or privately to any existing Docs WG member.
+Put
-Put simply: **if you are a documentarian and are willing to fulfill the [responsibilities of membership][membership-responsibilities] to the best of your ability, the Docs WG would be happy to receive your help.**
+simply: **if you are a documentarian and are willing to fulfill the [responsibilities of membership][membership-responsibilities] to the best of your ability, the Docs WG would be happy to receive your help.**

 The Docs WG encourages prospective members to read the [CONTRIBUTING.md][nodejs-doc-contributing] and